Kama Sywor Kamanda: Literary career

-Through his story-telling, Kamanda has been able to combine personal memories, tradition and imagination.
-It is not a collection of stories, but a literary work in its own right, nurtured by folk themes and local legends.
-Playwright, storyteller, poet and novelist, Kamanda has produced a huge and internationally recognized literary work.
-Since the publication of his first book, Les Contes des veillées africaines, in 1967, he has written a dozen books totalling a thousand poems, a dozen plays, two essays and several collections bringing together hundreds of stories.
-His literary output also includes several novels.
+Through his writing, Kamanda combines personal memories, tradition, and creative elements.
+It is not just a collection of stories, but a specific literary work influenced by folk themes and local legends.
+As a playwright, storyteller, poet, and novelist, Kamanda has produced an extensive body of published work.
+Since the publication of his first book, Les Contes des veillées africaines, in 1967, he has written twelve books including a thousand poems, twelve plays, two essays, and several collections of stories.
+His literary work also includes several novels.

 Storyteller

-He is known for his literary tales which are inspired by his personal experiences, his imagination and the traditions and realities of the African continent.
-Kamanda’s tales are enchanting stories imbued with the culture and civilization of all African lands.
-His literary genius has been universally recognized in his lifetime.
-Due to the originality of the form and the substance of his writings, it is difficult to categorize it in a literary movement.
+He is known for his literary tales which are inspired by his personal experiences, his imagination, and the traditions and realities of the African continent.
+Kamanda’s tales are stories imbued with the culture and civilization of all African lands.
+His literary talent has been universally recognized in his lifetime.

-Poet.
-Kamanda has breathed new life back into contemporary poetry and restored its grandeur, thanks to the wealth of his language and mastery of metaphor.
 Critics and some of the greatest poets of his time, including Mario Luzi and Léopold Sédar Senghor, have emphasised the power of his verses and the richness of his imagery.
 According to the Bulletin Critique du Livre Français (BCLF, No. 529, entry 150655, Jan.
-1990): "The poetic cry of Kamanda touches us and overwhelms us all the more because it is truly poetic.The suffering of uprooted lives and dualisms, the quest for love and hope.
+1990): "The poetic cry of Kamanda touches us and overwhelms us all the more because it is truly poetic.
+The suffering of uprooted lives and dualisms, the quest for love and hope.
 Elegiac poetry where the plaint takes speech as a fertile source, to speak of the dry land, the indifference of the other, the dead end.
 But the most heartbreaking cries right through this African tradition take on the warm bright colors of childhood, of a past the exiled poet finds within himself.
 The jasmine, the wisteria, these "sweet children like the blackness of the ebony", explode with a savour for which we were unable to be guardians or lovers.
 The poet's struggle is so fundamental, the choice of his words so evident that they rank him among the greatest chanters of misery and compassion.
 Violent like Hugo, able to use litanies like Peguy, as lyrical as Eluard.
 His work takes on all forms of the universal clamor which, from the beginning to the end of time, talks continuously to the attentive ear.”
 Kamanda has received many awards, including, in 2009, the French Academy’s Prix Heredia for Œuvre poétique: édition intégrale i.e., the complete edition of his poetic works.